Eid Al-Muwallad

-Eid Mohammed Saeed Al-Muwallad (عيد محمد سعيد المولد; born 14 December 2001) is a Saudi Arabian professional footballer who plays as a defensive midfielder for Saudi Pro League club Al-Ahli.
+Eid Mohammed Saeed Al-Muwallad (عيد محمد سعيد المولد; born 14 December 2001) is a Saudi Arabian professional footballer who plays as a defensive midfielder for Saudi Pro League club Al-Ahli and the Saudi Arabia national team.

 Club career

 Al-Muwallad began his career at the youth teams of Al-Ahli before joining the Ministry of Sport's scholarship programs to develop football talents in 2021.
 Following his return from the scholarship program, Al-Muwallad joined Saudi First Division League side Al-Okhdood on a one-year contract on 13 July 2022.
 He made 31 appearances and scored twice in the 2022–23 season, helping Al-Okhdood earn promotion to the Pro League for the first time in their history.
 Al-Muwallad was also awarded the Young Player of the Season award.
 On 14 August 2023, Al-Muwallad made his Pro League for Al-Okhdood debut in a 1–1 draw against Al-Shabab.
 On 9 September 2023, Al-Muwallad renewed his contract with Al-Okhdood until the end of the 2025–26 season.

 On 31 January 2025, Al-Muwallad joined Al-Ahli on a three-year contract.